Planck 2013 results. XXI. All-sky Compton parameter power spectrum and high-order statistics: Cosmological Interpretation

-The measured tSZ power-spectrum is in remarkable agreement with the tSZ power-spectrum (blue solid line) computed using cluster count best-fit parameters \citep{planck2013-p15}.
+The measured tSZ power spectrum is in remarkable agreement with the tSZ power spectrum (blue solid line) computed using the cluster count best-fit parameters \citep{planck2013-p15}.
 We also show in Fig.~\ref{fig:comp:final} (green line) the tSZ template used in the \Planck\ CMB analysis \cite{planck2013-p11}.
-This template is renormalized to the measured \Planck\ tSZ power spectrum at $\ell=959$.
-The difference in shapes of the two spectra is due to the different assumptions on the scaling relation between SZ signal and mass \cite[see,][]{2012MNRAS.423.2492E}.
-We also show the SPT \citep[][orange point]{2012ApJ...755...70R} and ACT \citep[][cyan point]{Sievers:2013p2161} constraints on the tSZ power spectrum at $\ell = 3000$, which are consistent with our best-fit model within $\pm2\sigma$ and illustrate that the tSZ spectrum starts to turn over at higher $\ell$.
+This template is renormalized by a simple scaling factor using the best-fit $\sigma_{8} (\Omega_{\mathrm{m}}/0.28)^{0.40}$ The difference in shapes of the two spectra is due to the different assumptions used for the scaling relation between SZ signal and mass \cite[see,][]{2012MNRAS.423.2492E}.
+We also show the SPT \citep[][orange diamond]{2012ApJ...755...70R} and ACT \citep[][cyan diamond]{Sievers:2013p2161} constraints on the tSZ power spectrum at $\ell = 3000$, which are consistent with our best-fit model within $\pm2\sigma$ and illustrate that the tSZ spectrum starts to turn over at higher $\ell$.